Pumpkin Spice Waffles

 You can use quick cooking or regular oats to make oat flour.

-How to make these GF pumpkin waffles
+How to make pumpkin spice waffles

 Start by combining the wet ingredients in a mixing bowl with a whisk.

-Allow the batter to rest for 10 minutes while the waffle iron heats.
 I always use my mini waffle iron (affiliate link) to make waffles.
 It’s cheap, works great and is small and super easy to whip out, use, clean and put away.
 I like simple!

 Can I freeze these waffles for later?